 Do you have an interview coming up?
-Here are some tips for success:
+Here are our top tips for success!

 - Research common interview questions and work out how you would answer them.